bshashikadze/diabetes-lung-omics-paper/DIA quant with MS-EmpiRe/README.md

 BS
 09/10/2022

+dataset can be downloaded from ProteomeExchange repository (Porcine_Lung_GPF_library should be named as "MIDY_Lung_DIA.tsv" as it was used in this script)

 initially directory should only contain the main output of DIA-NN and contaminats fasta file from MaxQuant (latter only necessary if it was used during DIA-NN search)